richo/snowplow-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 ![network-pane] [network-pane]

-Note the three successful (status code 200) `GET`s to `i.gif`.
+Note the three successful (status code 200) `GET`s to `i`.
 The first of these was triggered by the page load, and then there is one `GET` each for the two user actions (button clicks) that we're tracking.
 If you have any problems getting this to run, please [contact] [contact] the **SnowPlow Analytics** team.

 ### Confirming that SnowPlow is logging correctly